Vought F4U Corsair: Variants

-The prototype F4U-1C, appeared in August 1943 and was based on an F4U-1.
+The prototype F4U-1C appeared in August 1943 and was based on an F4U-1.
 A total of 200 of this variant were built from July to November 1944; all were based on the F4U-1D and were built in parallel with that variant.
 Intended for ground-attack as well as fighter missions, the F4U-1C was similar to the F4U-1D but its six machine guns were replaced by four 20 mm AN/M2 cannons with 231 rounds of ammunition per gun.
 The F4U-1C was introduced to combat during 1945, most notably in the Okinawa campaign.
-The firepower of 20 mm was highly appreciated.
+The 20 mm firepower was highly appreciated.
 It was believed that the 20 mm cannon was more effective for all types of combat work than the .50 caliber machine gun.
 However, despite the superior firepower, many navy pilots preferred .50 caliber machine guns in air combat due to jam and freezing problems of the 20mm cannons.
 These problems were reduced as the ordnance crews gained experience until the performance of the guns compared favorably with the .50 caliber, but freezing problems remained at 25,000 to 30,000 ft until gun heaters were installed.

 A Goodyear-built FG-1D, with the later single-piece "blown" canopy used by the F4U-1D.

 F4U-1D (called Corsair Mk II by the Fleet Air Arm):

-This variant was introduced in April 1944, and was built in parallel with the F4U-1C.
+This variant was introduced in April 1944 and was built in parallel with the F4U-1C.
 It had the new R-2800-8W Double Wasp engine equipped with water injection.
-This change gave the aircraft up to 250 hp more power, which, in turn, increased performance.
+This change gave the aircraft up to 250 hp more power, which in turn improved performance.
 Speed was increased from 417 to 425 mph.
-Due to the U.S. Navy's need for fighter-bombers, it had a payload of rockets (double the -1A's) carried on permanent launching rails, as well as twin pylons for bombs or drop tanks.
+Due to the U.S. Navy's need for fighter-bombers, it had a payload of rockets (twice that of the -1A) carried on permanent launching rails, as well as twin pylons for bombs or drop tanks.
 These modifications caused extra drag, but the additional fuel carried by the two drop tanks would still allow the aircraft to fly relatively long missions despite heavy, un-aerodynamic loads.
 A single piece "blown" clear-view canopy was adopted as standard equipment for the -1D model, and all later F4U production aircraft.
 150 F4U-1D were delivered to the Fleet Air Arm.

 F4U-1P: A rare photo reconnaissance variant.